stwomack/FailingIsLearning/README.md

 # FailingIsLearning

-1. Failure leades to fear
+1. Failure leads to fear
 2. Fear leads to suffering
 3. Suffering leads to the dark side